Manaslu Circuit Trek

 Manaslu Circuit Trek Overview

-Best view of Mount Manaslu during the Manaslu Circuit Trek with a local dog on the trail
+Best view of Mount Manaslu during the Manaslu Circuit Trek near Shyala village

 Manaslu Circuit Trek Highlights

-• Circle Mount Manaslu at 8,163 meters, the world’s eighth highest mountain, on one of Nepal’s most scenic and peaceful trekking routes.
+• Circle Mount Manaslu (8,163 m), the world’s eighth-highest mountain, on one of Nepal’s most scenic and less crowded trekking routes.

 • Experience authentic Himalayan village life with strong Tibetan Buddhist and Nubri culture throughout the upper Manaslu region.